mengjiann/pywakealexa/README.md

 # Disclaimer

-A modified version of Python Alexa Voice Service to be ran on a Raspberry Pi with Audio Player functionality e.g. alexa - play, stop, next.
-A work in-progress but the code runs almost bug-free on my device, currently.
-Feel free to contribute.
+This is a modified version of Python Alexa Voice Service with Snowboy's voice recognition capabilities to register a wake up command for Alexa.
+This allows you to truly have hands free capabilities with Amazon's Alexa Voice Service without the need to press any buttons.

 # Python Alexa Voice Service